jiho314/jiho314.github.io/_pages/about.md

 Previously, my intrigue was centered on the research field exploring the understanding of the 4D (dynamic 3D) world.
 Now, I'm deeply interested in how we can use this perception to make informed decisions and take meaningful actions.
 Consequently, I am currently refining my research area within Robot Learning, aiming to integrate perception with actionable insights.<br/>(These are the presentation materials related to robot learning that I've recently used.
 [SE(3)-Diffusion](https://jiho314.github.io/assets/presentation/SE(3)-DiffusionFields.pdf), [NeRF for Robotics](https://jiho314.github.io/assets/presentation/NeRF for Robotics.pdf))<br/>

-Additionally, I'm excited to join UT Austin as an exchange student in Fall 2024.
+Additionally, I'm excited to join UT Austin as an exchange student in Fall 2024!<br/>
+(funded by Korea Institute for Advancement of Technology)